 Now Reading:

-10 clothing labels in and out of Manila we like
+10 clothing brands in and out of Manila we like

-10 clothing labels in and out of Manila we like
+10 clothing brands in and out of Manila we like

 Here in the Philippines, we’re slowly making our way into the world’s radar.
-Don’t Blame The Kids recently made waves with their collaboration with New York-based footwear PONY.
-With bold ideologies stitched tightly on great designs, it’s no wonder why clothing labels around here get a loyal following.
+Don’t Blame The Kids recently made waves with their collaboration with New York-based footwear Pony.
+With bold ideologies stitched tightly on great designs, it’s no wonder why clothing brands here get a loyal following.
 Unsure of the who’s who of local streetwear?
-From Metro Manila to Cebu, here are some local clothing labels we’re keeping an eye out for.
+From Metro Manila to Cebu, here are some local clothing brands we’re keeping an eye out for.

 1. KLTRD (Makati)